1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “Michigan Arts & Culture Council (via Michigan Economic Development Corporation)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “Michigan Arts & Culture Council (via Michigan Economic Development Corporation)” or related funders appear.
+Free, weekly, unsubscribe anytime.

 The... - Michigan Arts and Culture Council Michigan Arts and Culture Council's Post Michigan Arts and Culture Council The Michigan Arts & Culture Council’s grant system is officially accepting applications for the FY26 grant cycle.
 If you’re a Michigan-based arts and culture nonprofit organization, municipality, tribal entity, preK-12 schools, college/university, or non-arts and culture nonprofit organizations, now is the time to apply!